-- A. The integrity of the ERS's financial statements, and the accounting and financial reporting processes including internal and external audits; - B. The ERS's compliance with legal and regulatory requirements; - C. The qualifications, independence and the performance of the ERS's Internal and External Auditors; - Monitoring the performance of the systems of internal controls established by Management and the Board; - E. Monitoring the performance of the ERS's Internal and External Audits: - The business practices and ethical standards of the ERS; and - GF.
-The review and monitoring of the administration of the ERS: and - G. The review and monitoring of the Compliance Program.
+- A. The integrity of the ERS's financial statements, accounting and financial reporting processes including internal and external audits; - B. The ERS's compliance with legal and regulatory requirements; - C. The qualifications, independence and the performance of the ERS's Internal and External Auditors; - Monitoring the performance of the systems of internal controls established by Management and the Board; - E The business practices and ethical standards of the ERS; - F. The review and monitoring of the administration of the ERS; and - G. The review and monitoring of the Compliance Program.